rosscuk/laravel-todo/readme.md

 # Laravel ToDo App

-This is a simple ToDo app with multiple user support.
+This is a ToDo app with multiple user support.

-This is built on Laravel Framework 5.1.
-This was built for demonstrate purpose.
+It has been forked from a really good siple example:

+https://github.com/milon/laravel-todo (A really good example to geyt started)

+I plan to add my own extra features to this and use this forked repo as a starting point.

 ## Installation